mark-wiemer/hello-hello/packages/typescript/readme.md

 then Node would execute the JS.
 Now we have type-stripping in Node so we can use `node index.ts` on simple TS files, but Node doesn't support `enum` syntax as of writing.
-`tsx` seems a great option for small TS projects :)
+The `tsx` package (not to be confused with the TSX language) seems to be a great option for small TS projects :)
 As of writing, `tsx` uses `esbuild` behind the scenes, and `tsconfig.json` is optional.

 ```ts